5sansiva/Bank-Simulation/devlog.md

 10:38 PM
 I found that I forgot the bank closes for the day in my output so I added that.

+10:52 PM
+I finished the readme.
+I talked about the different classes, how to run the program and an overview while also mentioning the constraints.